Additional Research Resources

 The Sanborn Fire Insurance maps provide detailed information concerning structures and land use in urban areas.
 The Sanborn maps depict all structures and streets in each surveyed area, and give information concerning construction technique, street address, and property boundaries.
 A number of editions are usually available for Wisconsin towns and cities, spanning the latter half of the 1800's and the early 1900's.
 The Sanborn maps are perhaps the most valuable resource available for project areas in urban settings.

 Location: Archives, Fourth Floor.
+More than 600 digitized Sanborn maps are available online through the Society Archives.
 Black and white copies are available in Microfilm on the Second Floor.

 Call Number: Consult Archives Staff for location.